in-rolls/indian-politician-bios/README.md

 ## Biographical Data of Indian Politicians

 Biographical data of national, state and some local elections candidates from [archive.india.gov.in](https://www.archive.india.gov.in/) and [myneta.info](http://www.myneta.info/) along with scripts for retrieving the data.
 The data from the 15th Lok Sabha and members in Rajya Sabha as of June, 2014 was used to produce this small note: [(No) Missing daughters of Indian Politicians](http://gbytes.gsood.com/2014/06/29/missing-daughters-of-indian-politicians/).
-While data on all political candidates in national, state and some local elections from myNeta was used for the note ...
+While data on all political candidates in national, state and some local elections from myNeta was used to analyze how many male Indian politicians have wives who don't work, how many have wives who earn more than them, share of net worth, income and liabilities that the spouses have, etc.

 ----
 ### Table of Contents